Code-Institute-Submissions/first-milestone-antonio/README.md

 * Navbar: a simple navigation bar with a burger bar inside of same to divide the various services category of my website and socials icons.
 * Image background
-* Jumbotron: inspirated from the Wishkey project of Code Institute's User Centic Front End Development Module, this Bootstrap based Jumbotron contain a sign up form, always inspired the Whiskey Project, that allows the users to sign up and receive a discount code.
+* Jumbotron: inspired by the Whiskey project of Code Institute's User Centic Front End Development Module, this Bootstrap based Jumbotron contain a Bootstrap sign up form with validators value, always inspired by the Whiskey Project, that allows the users to sign up and receive a discount code.
-* Footer: A responsive footer in wich is implemented the use of Font Awesome and [Ianlunn`s](http://ianlunn.github.io/Hover/) Hover.css.
+* Footer: A responsive footer in which is implemented the use of Font Awesome and [Ianlunn`s](http://ianlunn.github.io/Hover/)
+ Hover.css.

 ## _Home Page_